IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-2/README.md

 ### Deploy the project

-* You will be brough back to the project release page where you will see your model is *Disabled*.
+* You will be brought back to the project release page where you will see your model is *Disabled*.
 Click the *Launch* button to deploy your project.

 ![Deploy your project](../.gitbook/assets/images/wml/project-11-model-disabled.png)